wballard/VariableSky/api.markdown

 Hook array mutation

 ### rest
-This is `express` middleware, `use` this to have the rest API connected.
+This is `connect` middleware, `use` this to have the rest API connected.

 ```javascript
 var app = require('express')(),